-Summary of Aristotelian, Toulminian, and Burkean Perspectives on Portfolio Cover Letters
+Summary of Aristotelian, Toulminian, and Burkean Perspectives on Portfolio Cover Letters primarily seek to argue for a satisfactory grade.

-Many students' assertions and appeals are tied to evaluation, rather than to a depth of thinking about learning or writing.
-They primarily seek to argue for a satisfactory grade.
 In addition, students often reject the finished portfolios as their primary means of evaluation.
 This assertion can indicate a lack of confidence on the student's part about the quality of the writing or her/his performance in the classroom.
 Students are aware of their audience (the teacher, in most cases) and argue and appeal in such a way as to validate their teacher's efforts and values.